scossu/lakesuperior/docs/architecture.rst

 The Python API is divided in three main areas:

--  `Resource API <../../lakesuperior/api/resource.py>`__.
-This API is in charge of all the resource CRUD operations and implements the majority of the Fedora specs.
+-  Resource API: this API in charge of all the resource CRUD operations and implements the majority of the Fedora specs.
--  `Admin API <../../lakesuperior/api/admin.py>`__.
-This exposes utility methods, mostly long-running maintenance jobs.
+-  Admin API: exposes utility methods, mostly long-running maintenance jobs.
--  `Query API <../../lakesuperior/api/query.py>`__.
-This provides
+-  Query API: provides several facilities for querying repository data.

-   several facilities for querying repository data.
+See :doc:`API documentation<api>` for more details.